HomeBrew LiveCode Mobile IDE

 on mouseUp

-set the hiliteColor of player 1 to red
+set the hiliteColor of player to re

 end mouseUp